WIn this post, we're going to tell you all about the differences between SEO and SEM and how to use each to spur your website’s growth.

 - Descriptive Meta descriptions and title tags

 Off-page SEO, as the name suggests, involves using tactics outside your website to boost rankings in SERPs.
-These include;

 - Acquiring high-quality backlinks